Mexican journalist murdered in Tijuana, 2nd in a week

-MEXICO CITY (AP) — A journalist was killed Sunday, the second in a week's time in the northern Mexico border city of Tijuana, and the third in Mexico this month.
+MEXICO CITY (AP) — A journalist has been killed the northern Mexico border city of Tijuana — the second in the city in a week and the third in Mexico this month.

+Mexico President Andrés Manuel Obrador called Monday for a full investigation and cautioned against jumping to conclusions about the motive for the murder of Lourdes Maldonado López, a Tijuana journalist who had once come to him for help.

-Lourdes Maldonado López was found shot to death inside a car, according to a statement from the Baja California state prosecutor's office.
+Maldonado was found shot to death inside a car on Sunday, according to a statement from the Baja California state prosecutor's office.
 Authorities had received a 911 call around 7 p.m. and found Maldonado dead on arrival.

-In 2019, Maldonado came to President Andrés Manuel López Obrador’s daily morning news conference and asked for his support, help and labor justice.
-“Because I fear for my life,” she said.
+In 2019, Maldonado came to López Obrador’s daily morning news conference and asked for his help “because I fear for my life."

 Maldonado had been locked in a years-long labor dispute with Jaime Bonilla, who was elected governor of Baja California later that year as a candidate from López Obrador's Morena party.
 He left office late last year.